-Meron is just the latest lawyer to land as the election-year lateral shuffle begins in earnest.
-Regulatory lawyers like Meron who are evacuating the Bush administration are being snapped up.
-And a number of big-firm players may be prepping to leave their firms for a role in an Obama or a McCain administration.
-Forget, of course, that Barack Obama and John McCain are spending a good deal of their time on the campaign trail bashing Washington insiders.
+The election-year lateral shuffle has begun.
+Regulatory lawyers who are evacuating the Bush administration are being snapped up.
+And a number of big-firm players may be prepping to depart for a role in an Obama or a McCain administration.
+Forget, of course, that the presidential candidates have been bashing Washington insiders.
 When Jan.
-20 rolls around, "you're going to see a lot of new lawyers pouring out of the same Washington, D.C., law firms" as always, says Kirkland & Ellis partner Jay Lefkowitz, a veteran of the George W. Bush and George H.W.
-Bush administrations.
+20 rolls around, "you're going to see a lot of new lawyers pouring out of the same Washington, D.C., law firms" as always, says Kirkland & Ellis partner Jay Lefkowitz.